openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 This document presents information about patents and patent liability useful for developers working on community distributions of Free and Open Source Software (FOSS).
 By community distributions, we mean collections of free software packages maintained and distributed by organizations composed of volunteers, where neither the organization nor the volunteers seek to make a profit from the activity.
 Such community-based distributions may sell as well as give away their work product, possibly on CDs or USB storage media or by paid-for downloads as well as by gratis distribution. (...)

-
+â€

+â€œ

         [Linuxaria/linuxari: Game Editor to create your game, on Linux](http://linuxaria.com/article/game-editor-linux?lang=en)

-Thanks to a great [application list](http://www.itworld.com/software/180043/10-best-open-source-apps-you-never-heard?page=0,0) made by Carla Schroder I™ve discovered this software: [Game Editor](http://game-editor.com/).
+Thanks to a great [application list](http://www.itworld.com/software/180043/10-best-open-source-apps-you-never-heard?page=0,0) made by Carla Schroder Iâ€™ve discovered this software: [Game Editor](http://game-editor.com/).

 Game Editor is the open source game design software that gives you the power to create the games of your dreams, and, unlike other game creation tools, gives you the chance to get and change the source code of the game creator and design and develop 2D games for personal computers as well as mobile devices. (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Credits.png)Feedbackâ–²â–¼